|Type of tour:||Guided|

 We head out of Hua Hin, towards Sam Roi Yot (300 hundred peaks) national park.
 This park has spectacular limestone formations and freshwater marshes in between the peaks.
 We ride on quiet back roads alongside beaches with many the peaks as our background.

 After the park we have a short ride on the main road, about 12 miles/20 km, before heading back to the coast, passing many small villages on the way.
 The final section is along the beach to Prachuap Khiri Khan.
 The selected hotel has some great views and as the town is well known for having some the finest seafood in Thailand we’ll feast on the local specialties at dinner.
-Meal: BLD.
+Breakfast, lunch, and dinner included.

 Overnight in Prachuap Khiri Khan.

 Day 3: Prachuap Khiri Khan – Ban Krut (48 miles/78 km)

 We leave the hotel and ride along the beach front road for about 7 miles/12 km before hitting the main road.
 This section is 28 miles/45 km with the option to transfer if preferred.
 We are now well away from the main tourist areas and the roads are quiet and in good condition.
 We head towards a serene beach and our nature-friendly boutique resort.
 Time to relax in a hammock and listen to the surf.
 Breakfast, lunch, and dinner included.